-This page has chronological updates about the BRAC process, as discussed at community meetings.
+This page has chronological updates about the BRAC process, including summaries of discussions and presentations at community meetings.

 - Summaries of BRAC Integration Committee Meetings